Blendify/blender-manual/blender_docs/manual/modeling/objects/groups_and_parenting.rst

 within which it can influence vertices of Child Objects.

-You can alter the radius that a bone has by selecting the head, body or tail parts of a bone while in Edit Mode, and then press :kbd:`ALT-S` and move the mouse left or right.
+You can alter the radius that a bone has by selecting the head, body or tail parts of a bone while in Edit Mode, and then press :kbd:`Alt-S` and move the mouse left or right.
 This will make the selected bone fatter or thinner without altering the thickness of the Bone Envelope volume.
 See figure 32.